Leomedina/PostgreSQL-Lightweight-ORM/README.md

 # lightweight-pg-orm

-lightweight-pg-orm is built on top of pg and helps you easily create CRUD functions on your PostgreSQL database.
+lightweight-pg-orm is built on top of pg, Node, and Express to help you easily create CRUD functions on your PostgreSQL database.

 ## Installation